kiratakada/qcenter/README.md

 # QCENTER (PYTHON-DJANGO)

-Qcenter is an database portal who can store all hospital records in 1 portal. the target is make a simple registrations for patient wherever they are now, without come to hospital anymore.
+Qcenter is an database portal who can store all hospital records in 1 portal. the target is make a simple registrations for patient when they sick or recheck doctor schedule by web/phone without come to hospital anymore.

 Portal include: